High mountains trip through

 tipping with internal frenzy.

-Casualties are familial like furniture.
+Casualties familial like furniture.

-The guards come to take him away,
+Guards come to take him away,

-hollering through the thin door.
+hollering through the thin door,

-sighing with this newfound secret.
+sighing with newfound secret.

-Before the hurricane, a breeze arrived,
+Before the hurricane, a breeze,

 tearing at branches.
 Though harmless,

-evil intent did nonetheless foul the earth
+sour intent does nonetheless foul earth

-with humid breath- in and out.
+with jagged breath, in and out.

 Dismembered body of time,